Jeff Caldwell High School Counselor

 A Guide for School Personnel and Parents

-The Belle Fourche School District is establishing amending policies and procedures for the prevention of violence on school grounds, including assessing and intervening with individuals whose behavior poses a threat to the safety of the school community.
+The Belle Fourche School District is establishing amending policies and procedures for preventing violence on school grounds, including assessing and intervening with individuals whose behavior threatens the safety of the school community.